There once was a girl,

-I bring to you my tiny corner of the internet, where I share Couchsurfing tips, ways to stay healthy on the road, and tips for the budget backpacker and solo female traveler.
+I bring to you my tiny corner of the internet, where I share ultimate backpacking guides, personal stories on the road, and tips for the budget backpacker and solo female traveler.

 A few months into blogging, I decided that I wanted to do this full time: and bought a one way ticket to Bangkok.
 Instead of searching for a full time job or putting money down for a new car, I was working and saving money for my journey to Southeast Asia.
 My blog documents all of the mishaps, travel advice, and experiences I have while there, along with my past travel experiences abroad.